binaryflesh/neo-python-core/README.rst

 Getting started
 ---------------

-You need Python 3.5 or higher!
+You need Python 3.5 or later!

 You can install `neocore` from PyPI with ``easy_install`` or ``pip``: